UK's Johnson says face masks possible in English schools

 LONDON (AP) — The British government came under renewed pressure Tuesday to recommend that high school students in England should wear face masks, at least in communal areas such as hallways, after the advice in Scotland was changed.

-Prime Minister Boris Johnson said his government is ready to follow suit and advise a change in certain situations if the medical evidence deems face masks to be necessary in containing the spread of the coronavirus.
+Prime Minister Boris Johnson said his government was ready to follow suit and advise a change in certain situations if the medical evidence supports face masks are necessary in containing the spread of the coronavirus.

 “On the issue of whether or not to wear masks in some contexts, you know, we’ll look at the changing medical evidence as we go on,” he told reporters while on a visit to a shipyard in Devon in southwest England.
 “If we need to change the advice, then of course we will.”